Free Port Forwarding with Termux

 Using the Port Forwarding Tool

-The tool provides a simple menu-driven interface.
+The tool provides a simple command-line interface.
 To start a tunnel:

 Once the tunnel is active, you can access your local service from anywhere using the provided URL.
-The tunnel automatically handles HTTPS encryption, so your connections are secure.
+The connection is automatically secured with HTTPS.

 Advanced Options